STAT545-UBC-hw-2018-19/hw06-janehuang1647/README.md

 This is the Repository created by Zhenyi Huang.
 In this assignment, I have attempted the Task 1 and Task 2.
-For better access to the assignment, I will suggest you to download the html file below, since the github can not render the html file properly.í±‡í ½
+For better access to the assignment, I will suggest you to download the html file below ðŸ‘‡, since the github can not render the html file properly.

 ### Goal of the assignment
 * __Character data__ Read and work the exercises in the Strings chapter or R for Data Science.